mekanoid/Stellplats/README.md

 ## More information
-Swedish users can visit [Campingwebben](http://www.campingwebben.se/android/ "Svenska ställplatser hos Campingwebben") to get more information about this app.
-They can also visit [Campingwebben at Google+](http://gplus.to/campingwebben/ "Follow Campingwebben at Google+") to read the latest news about the app.
+You can find more information in the [wiki](https://github.com/mekanoid/Stellplats/wiki/).

-// Peter Kindström, Campingwebben
+// Peter Kindström